 Local waiters, drivers, and other service personnel expect to be tipped.
 Ten to fifteen percent is standard.

 Our guides work hard to ensure your well being and success on the mountain.
 If you have a positive experience, gratuities are an excellent way to show your appreciation.
 Amounts are at your discretion and should be based on your level of enjoyment.
 Tips for excellent service normally average 10 – 15% of the cost of the program.

-Rob Rachowiecki and Mark Thurber, Ecuador: The Bradt Climbing and Hiking Guide.
-Bradt Travel Guides, fifth ed., 2004
+Rob Rachowiecki and Mark Thurber, Ecuador: Climbing and Hiking Guide.
+VIVA Publishing, 2013.

 The authors have combined many years of Ecuador experience into a useful, readable and comprehensive guide.